boswelja/kotlin-datatypes/README.md

 ## What's available?

+[Bitrate](./bitrate) for reading from and converting to units of digital data transfer, for example Mebibits per second to Gibibits per second.

 [Capacity](./capacity) for reading from and converting to digital storage types, for example Megabytes to Gigabytes.

 [Percentage](./percentage) for reading from and converting to the most common percentage formats, for example `1.0f` to `100`.